Didactic Program in Dietetics (B.S.)

 The program is designed to accomplish

-the following goals: 1) Prepare graduates to enter an accredited dietetic
+the following goals: 1) Prepare graduates to enter an Accreditation Council for Education in Nutrition and Dietetics (ACEND)-accredited dietetic

-internship program and become competent RDs; 2) Prepare students for lifelong
+internship program and become competent RDs; 2) Prepare graduates for lifelong

 service to the community and profession through emphasis, encouragement, and

 provision of guidance in relation to community and professional service